praveenkandasamy/Learn_Data_Science_Skills_in_4_months/README.md

 SQL Edx course - learn how to build a Azure DB and connect to it SQL for Newbs on Udemy - Course is no longer than 5 hours , finish watching and doing mysql excercises by end of month

+### Average month - startyed on SQL-T and didnt complete any courese
+### pushging forward the content SQL - T content, abondoning the rest for now

 ## Week 5-8 September
-Course 2 R Programming
+~ Course 2 R Programming
 DAX course
 M language
 Power BI certification

+SQL Edx course - learn how to build a Azure DB and connect to it

 ## Week 9-12 October

 ## Week 13-16 November